Top 3 ways to remove a closed account from your credit report

 How to remove closed accounts from your credit report?

-The three ways to close an account on your credit report are to dispute inaccurate information with the bureaus, write a formal "goodwill letter" request removal or simply wait until it's removed after some period of time.
-These approaches can be useful depending on what you're trying to do—whether that is fix mistakes from previous years when things may have been misunderstood as well as make sure any negative items don't stand out too much anymore since this will help improve chances for future loans/credit!
+The three ways to close an account on your credit report are to dispute inaccurate information with the bureaus, write a formal "goodwill letter" request removal, or simply wait until it's removed after some time.
+These approaches can be useful depending on what you're trying to do—whether that fixes mistakes from previous years when things may have been misunderstood as well as make sure any negative items don't stand out too much anymore since this will help improve chances for future loans/credit!

 1. Dispute inaccurate information